Everything You Need to Know About RDF

 Blank Nodes (B Nodes )

 We have talked earlier about Blank Nodes or B Nodes.
-They are basically nodes that might not have names and are potentially un-referenceable.
-RDF only allows binary relations, so it's necessary to express many-way relations using intermediate nodes, and these nodes are often anonymous.They are used usually to express collections, for example if I want to say that my blog is influenced by other resources, in natural language I can say that my blog at http://assaf.website/blog
+They are basically nodes that might not have names and are potentially un-referenceable. only allows binary relations, so it's necessary to express many-way relations using intermediate nodes, and these nodes are often anonymous.They are used usually to express collections, for example if I want to say that my blog is influenced by other resources, in natural language I can say that my blog at http://assaf.website/blog

 is influenced by Blog A at http://www.BlogA.com